musama619/react-testing/README.md

+## What to test?

+- Test component renders
+- Test component renders with props
+- Test component renders in different states
+- Test component reacts to events

+## What not to test?
+- Implementation details
+- Third party code
+- Code that is not important from user point of view

 ## Test Driven Development (TDD)

 Test driven development is a software development process where you write tests before writing the software code.